apache/pekko/docs/src/main/paradox/typed/durable-state/persistence.md

 :  @@snip [DurableStatePersistentBehaviorTest.java](/persistence-typed/src/test/java/jdocs/org/apache/pekko/persistence/typed/DurableStatePersistentBehaviorTest.java) { #structure }

 The first important thing to notice is the `Behavior` of a persistent actor is typed to the type of the `Command` because this is the type of message a persistent actor should receive.
-In Akka this is now enforced by the type system.
+In Pekko this is now enforced by the type system.

 The components that make up a `DurableStateBehavior` are: